KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 Crime-type specificity demonstrates theoretical sophistication.
 Researchers systematically match spatial scales to crime-specific geographic processes: micro-environmental crimes like graffiti use property-level units (Kuralarasan et al., 2024), property crimes employ neighborhood-scale units (Vandeviver et al., 2015), and multi-crime studies use administrative units for broad pattern analysis (Song et al., 2017).
 This alignment contradicts assumptions about methodological chaos in spatial criminology.

+### 4.2 Unique Contributions to the Literature

+This systematic review makes several novel contributions to spatial criminology and crime location choice research that advance both theoretical understanding and methodological practice.

+**First, we provide the first systematic quantitative synthesis of spatial unit selection practices in crime location choice studies.** While numerous studies have noted the importance of spatial scale selection (Fotheringham & Wong, 1991; Steenbeek & Weisburd, 2016), no previous research has systematically examined how researchers actually make these decisions across different contexts.
+Our analysis of 51 observations spanning six orders of magnitude provides the empirical foundation for evidence-based spatial unit selection guidelines.

+**Second, we challenge the prevailing assumption of methodological chaos in spatial criminology.** Critics have argued that arbitrary spatial unit selection undermines the field's credibility (Openshaw, 1984).
+Our findings demonstrate that researchers systematically align spatial scales with criminological processes: micro-environmental crimes use property-level units, property crimes employ neighborhood-scale analysis, and multi-crime studies use administrative units.
+This reveals theoretical sophistication rather than arbitrary selection, fundamentally reframing debates about methodological rigor in environmental criminology.

+**Third, we reject technological determinism in methodological development.** The absence of temporal trends toward finer spatial units (β = 0.012, p > 0.05) despite dramatic computational improvements challenges assumptions that technological advancement automatically drives methodological innovation.
+This finding has important implications for research policy and infrastructure investment, suggesting that institutional capacity building and data standardization matter more than computational resources alone.

+**Fourth, we establish study area size as the primary constraint on spatial unit selection** (β = 0.571, p < 0.001), providing the first quantitative evidence for what has been theoretical speculation.
+This constraint-theory interaction model explains how researchers optimize theoretical alignment within practical limitations, offering a new framework for understanding methodological choice in spatial research.

+**Fifth, we demonstrate substantial country-level clustering (ICC = 33.1%) that reflects institutional rather than cultural factors.** This finding advances understanding of how research infrastructure shapes methodological possibilities and provides evidence for targeted capacity-building interventions rather than broad technological solutions.

+**Finally, we provide evidence-based guidelines for spatial unit selection** that balance theoretical appropriateness with practical constraints.
+These guidelines offer the first systematic framework for scale selection in crime location choice research, potentially improving methodological consistency while preserving appropriate theoretical alignment.

+These contributions advance spatial criminology by transforming spatial unit selection from an under-theorized methodological choice into an evidence-based decision process that explicitly balances theoretical requirements with practical constraints.

-### 4.2 Theoretical and Methodological Implications
+### 4.3 Theoretical and Methodological Implications

 These findings support a constraint-theory interaction model where researchers optimize theoretical alignment within practical limitations.
 The systematic crime-type specificity in scale selection demonstrates theoretical sophistication: researchers understand that different criminal processes operate at different spatial scales and select analytical units accordingly.
 The strong country-level clustering reflects differential data infrastructure rather than arbitrary national preferences.

 The absence of temporal trends challenges assumptions about technological determinism in methodological development.
-Better computational resources appear necessary but not sufficient for methodological innovation.
-Data infrastructure and institutional capacity may represent more significant barriers than processing power.
-This has important implications for research policy: infrastructure investment should emphasize institutional capacity building and data standardization rather than purely technological solutions.
+Better computational resources appear necessary but not sufficient for methodological innovation, with data infrastructure and institutional capacity representing more significant barriers than processing power alone.

-### 4.3 Evidence-Based Guidelines for Spatial Unit Selection
+### 4.4 Evidence-Based Guidelines for Spatial Unit Selection

 Based on empirical findings, we recommend scale selection frameworks that optimize theoretical alignment within practical constraints.
 For study areas under 100 km², researchers can employ micro-environmental units to examine property-level processes.
 Areas between 100-1000 km² require neighborhood-level units for optimal analytical tractability.
 Areas exceeding 1000 km² necessitate administrative units due to computational limitations.

 Crime-type specificity should guide theoretical alignment: micro-environmental crimes require units under 0.01 km² for examining immediate environmental features; property crimes benefit from neighborhood-scale units (0.01-1.0 km²) for residential context analysis; multi-crime studies should use administrative units (1.0-5.0 km²) for detecting broad spatial patterns.
 Essential reporting standards should include explicit scale justification, scale sensitivity analysis where feasible, and discussion of constraint-driven limitations.

-### 4.4 Implications for Knowledge Synthesis and Policy
+### 4.5 Implications for Knowledge Synthesis and Policy

 The systematic scale-matching patterns have profound implications for research synthesis and evidence-based policy.
 Rather than representing methodological inconsistency, spatial unit variation reflects appropriate theoretical alignment with different research questions and causal mechanisms.
 Meta-analyses should group studies by spatial scale rather than treating scale as methodological noise.
 Different spatial scales investigate fundamentally different causal processes requiring scale-stratified synthesis approaches.